A buyer persona identifies who you are targeting with marketing initiatives.

 - How do we drive more leads?

-- What type of content will help us to drive more web site traffic and social engagement?
+- What type of content will help us to drive more web site traffic and social engagement and at what phase of the buyer’s journey?

 - How do we grow our business with existing customers?

-- What staffing issues need to be addressed?
+- What staffing issues need to be addressed and training?

 - What impact does this process have on our pricing structure?
 What can we take away from the exercise?